BradleyCodeU/bradleycodeu.github.io/_apcsa/ch2usingobjects/ch2localdate.md

 LocalDate later = today.plusDays(10); // Ten days from today
 ```

-This method does not mutate the today object, but it returns a new object that is a given number of days away from today.
+This method does NOT mutate the today object, but it returns a new object that is a given number of days away from today.
 To get the year of a day, call
 ```
 int year = today.getYear();
 ```